Eternal Rebirth and Kundry the Serpent Woman

 [Joseph Campbell, The Masks of God, vol.3 Occidental Mythology, ch.
 1]

-Below: Klingsor conjures Kundry, shown with the serpent of the Garden of Eden in a painting by Franz Stassen.
+Below: Klingsor conjures Kundry, shown with the serpent of Eden in a painting by Franz Stassen.